-The German tax regime is not territorial but residencebased.
-Germany generally taxes worldwide income, subject to tax treaties that usually exempt interest income of foreign shareholders from taxation.
-Originally, this was the reason for introducing thin capitalisation rules.
-However, the interest deduction limitation rules far exceed this scope and cover national structures as well.
-See 2.5 Imposed Limits on Deduction of Interest.
+The German tax regime is not territorial but residence-based.
+Germany generally taxes worldwide income, subject to DTTs that usually exempt interest income of foreign shareholders from taxation.

-9.8 CFC Proposals
+9.8 Controlled Foreign Corporation Proposals

 With respect to EU law, conflicts may be looming with the general drift of the CFC proposals, particularly with regard to the freedom of establishment.
 The ECJ has decided in the case of Cadbury Schweppes that CFC rules unjustifiably restrict the freedom of establishment, unless the specific objective of a CFC rule is to prevent conduct involving the creation of wholly artificial arrangements that do not reflect economic reality, with a view to escaping the tax normally due on the profits generated by activities carried out in national territory.
 Thus, the case law of the ECJ has limited the application of CFC rules.
 It is questionable whether the BEPS proposals consider this fact.